 $945 per year.
 By Audition Only.

 This class is designed to meet the needs of those students with a keen interest in performance.
 Students will rehearse and perform a one-act play throughout the course of the term.
 Students will also be responsible for all design elements of the production including set, lights, costumes, props, as well as advertising and publicity.
 There will be two hours of rehearsal per week.
 Performances as part of the Theatre BC Fraser Valley Zone Festival and the CSOPA Spring Festival in May.
 Students will receive individual Theatre BC Memberships as part of this course.
 This course deals with mature subject matter.

-Mainstage Production – 12-18 years old By Audition Only
+Mainstage Production – 12-19 years old By Audition Only for current students

 Sept 2018 –May 2019 by audition only, $1325